Fitness & Wearables Editor's Pick

 Is PlateLens accuracy verified independently?

 Yes.
-The Dietary Assessment Initiative published a 180-meal validation study (Weiss et al., 2026) testing PlateLens against weighed-food reference.
+The Dietary Assessment Initiative published the DAI 2026 six-app panel (Weiss et al., 2026, 180-meal protocol) testing PlateLens against weighed-food reference.
 PlateLens is the only consumer calorie tracker we found with an independently-replicated accuracy paper as of April 2026.
 Other apps publish vendor-reported numbers but no third-party replication.

 Does PlateLens work for vegan or vegetarian eaters?